 Clearly no family has been able to do this.
 The reason is that doing nothing is HARD.

 The mechanics of accumulating wealth are simple - spend less than you earn and invest the difference well.

 For most people both of the above parts are difficult.
 Here we comment on the second part:

 There is a whole branch of economics called behavioural finance that concerns itself with the interaction of psychology and investing.

 A report by Dalbar, Inc, an American research company, puts it this way:

 "Investment return is far more dependent on investor behaviour than on fund performance.
 Mutual fund (investment fund) investors who hold their investments are more successful than those that time the market."

 QAIB (a branch of Dalbar, Inc) applies the principles of behavioural finance to provide measurements and insights into what mutual fund investors really do, what is in their best interest and what it costs them.

-The table below shows a list of the most common mental errors investors make.
+Their table (below) shows a list of the most common mental errors investors make.

 "Remember that good advice is valuable, and when the going gets tough, simple hand-holding by an adviser which prevents short-term mistakes may be the most valuable service that the adviser provides."